 Write for Crisis Mode

-IT documentation often gets used during outages when stress is high and time is short.
-Write accordingly:
+IT documentation gets used during outages when stress is high and time is short.
+Lead with the action, use numbered steps, highlight warnings prominently, include rollback procedures, and test runbooks before you need them.

 The ROI of IT Documentation